fishcus/KAP-manual/en/operation/upgrade/upgrade_script_ke.en.md

 - Backup cube data (only for major version)

-  Because the update of major version may affect existing cube data, we recommend you to back up the Cube data stored on HDFS for maximum data safty.
+  Because the update of major version may affect existing cube data, we recommend you to back up the cube data stored on HDFS if resource permits.

   - Make sure that there is enough space on your HDFS.
     ```sh